umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deploy-Settings/index.md

 Umbraco Deploy have a few built-in timeouts, which on larger sites might need to be modified.
 You will usually see these timeouts in the backoffice with an exception mentioning a timeout.
 It will be as part of a full restore or a full deploy of an entire site.
 In the normal workflow you should never hit these timeouts.

-There are four settings available:
+There are four settings available relating to backoffice deployment operations:

 - `SessionTimeout`
 - `SourceDeployTimeout`
 - `HttpClientTimeout`
 - `DatabaseCommandTimeout`

 These timeout settings default to 20 minutes, but if you are transferring a lot of data you may need to increase it.
-All of these times are configured using [standard timespan format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings):

 :::note
 It's important that these settings are added to both the source and target environments in order to work.
 :::

+A fifth timeout setting is available from Umbraco Deploy 9.5 and 10.1, allowing for the adjustment of the maxmimum time allowed for disk operations such as schema updates.

+- `DiskOperationsTimeout`

+This setting defaults to 60 seconds.

+All of these times are configured using [standard timespan format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings).

 ## TransferFormsAsContent